Recent diary entries

 After my talk at State of the Map in Brussels, Nick Allen asked: are newcomers to HOT more likely to be retained if we give them positive validation feedback?
 And conversely, do we discourage them if we invalidate their work?
 I had no answer at the time, in part because many validation interactions are not public.
 However, I agreed with his observation that these are likely important early encounters, and that we should make an effort to understand them better.
 In particular, we should be able to provide basic guidance to validators, based on empirical observations of past outcomes.
 What are the elements of impactful feedback?

 I spoke to Tyler Radford about these concerns that same day, and within a few days we signed an agreement which gives me permission to look at the data, provided I do not share any personal information.
-The full write-up of the resulting research is now going through peer review, and I will share it when that's done.
-In the meantime, I thought I should publish the most important findings.
+The full write-up of the resulting research is now going through peer review, and I will share it when that’s done.
+In the meantime, I thought I should publish some preliminary findings.

 Manually labelling 1,300 messages…